-Given the international nature of shipping, the fact that an estimated 58% of the commercial maritime traffic in the Mediterranean Sea is internal (REMPEC, 2020), and the semi-enclosed nature of the Mediterranean, harmonisation of BWM measures in the region is especially important.
+Given the international nature of shipping, the fact that around 18% of the shipping traffic in the Mediterranean Sea takes place between Mediterranean ports (REMPEC, 2008), and the semi-enclosed nature of the Mediterranean, harmonisation of BWM measures in the region is especially important.

 There is already a strong basis for regional cooperation on BWM measures.
-Article 13.1 of the SPA/BD Protocol provides for the Contracting Parties thereto to "take all appropriate measures to regulate the intentional or accidental introduction of non-indigenous or genetically modified species to the wild and prohibit those that may have harmful impacts on the ecosystems, habitats or species in the area where this Protocol applies".
-The SPA/BD Protocol is complemented by the updated NIS Action Plan as well as i) Guidelines for Controlling the Vectors of Introduction into the Mediterranean of Non-indigenous Species and Invasive Marine Species (44); and ii) Guide for Risk Analysis Assessing the Impacts of the Introduction of Non-indigenous Species (45).
+Article 13.1 of the SPA/BD Protocol provides for the Contracting Parties thereto to "take all appropriate measures to regulate the intentional or non-intentional introduction of non-indigenous or genetically modified species into the wild".
+The SPA/BD Protocol is complemented by the updated NIS Action Plan as well as i) Guidelines for Controlling the Vectors of Introduction into the Mediterranean of Non-indigenous Species and Invasive Marine Species; and ii) Guide for Risk Analysis Assessing the Impacts of the Introduction of Non-indigenous Species.